lit/lit.dev/packages/lit-dev-content/site/guide/components/shadow-dom.md

 The exclamation point (`!`) after `buttons` is TypeScript's [non-null assertion operator](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-0.html#non-null-assertion-operator).
 It tells the compiler to treat `buttons` as always being defined, never `null` or `undefined`.

-Finally, `@queryAsync` works like `@query`, except that instead of returning a node directly, it returns a `Promise` that resolves to that node.
+Finally, `@queryAsync` works like `@query`, except that instead of returning a node directly, it returns a `Promise` that resolves to that node after any pending element render is completed.
 Code can use this instead of waiting for the `updateComplete` promise.

 This is useful, for example, if the node returned by `@queryAsync` can change as a result of another property change.

-## Render children with the slot element {#slots}
+## Composing element children with the slot element {#slots}

 Your component may accept children (like a `<ul>` element can have `<li>` children).